erenisci/super-advanced-shopping-automation/README.md

 ## Set up the database

-- Create a MySQL database named alisveris.
+- Create a MySQL database named projectdb.

 - Import the database schema from content/urunKategoriKullanici.sql file.